See film of the royal tour:

 A.M.
 Laying foundation stone of Anglican Cathedral.
 Meeting of Privy Council and Executive Council.

 P.M.
-H.R.H. address and luncheon with scientific organisations.
+HRH address to and luncheon with scientific organisations.
 Presentation of address in reply.
 Garden party.

 A.M.
 By train Wellington to Masterton.